zeltagq/zelta-homepage/index.md

   <img src = "https://raw.githubusercontent.com/zeltagq/docs/master/send-msg.gif">
 </p>

 *Create a group.
 There are two types of groups in zelta : public and private.
 Anyone can join a public group using the passphrase but private groups require an invite to join.
 The invitation is sent by the admin, who is the creator of the group.
-Currently in beta the group limit is 50 members.*
+Currently the group limit is 50 members.*
 ```sh
 $ zelta group
 ```